ianleung/LESS-CSS-Generator/README.txt

 LESS CSS README
 ------------------------------------------------
 Author's Note - This project was started by me to learn PHP, Javascript, HTML, and general web coding as a beginner.
 I understand alot of my code may be considered sloppy/not-optimal.
 Any input or comments are appreciated and can be sent to ianmhleung@hotmail.com.
 Thanks!
+IMPORTANT - May need to change directory paths to make it work for you.

 ------------------------------------------------
 What this does